MicrosoftDocs/fabric-docs/docs/data-warehouse/usage-reporting.md

 You can analyze universal compute capacity usage by workload category, across the tenant.
 Usage is tracked by total Capacity Unit Seconds (CU(s)).
 The table displayed shows aggregated usage across the last 14 days.

-Both the Warehouse and SQL Endpoint roll up under **Warehouse** in the Metrics app, as they both use SQL compute.
+Both the Warehouse and SQL analytics endpoint roll up under **Warehouse** in the Metrics app, as they both use SQL compute.
 The operation categories seen in this view are:

 - **Warehouse Query**: Compute charge for all user generated and system generated T-SQL statements within a warehouse.
-- **SQL Endpoint Query**: Compute charge for all user generated and system generated T-SQL statements within a SQL Endpoint.
+- **SQL analytics endpoint Query**: Compute charge for all user generated and system generated T-SQL statements within a SQL analytics endpoint.
 - **OneLake Compute**: Compute charge for all reads and writes for data stored in OneLake.

 For example: